 Note: Conforming java naming usage, class names are preceded by the java package name with a slash separator.
 However, this is not mandatory for CONNECT that adds the package name if it is missing.

 The JdbcInterface wrapper is always usable when Java is present on your machine.
 Binary distributions have this wrapper already compiled as a JdbcInterface.jar file installed in the plugin directory whose path is automatically included in the class path of the JVM.
-Therefore, there is no need to worry about its path.
-Recent versions also add a JavaWrappers.jar that contains all wrappers.
+Recent versions also add a JavaWrappers.jar that contains all wrappers, including those used by the MONGO table type.
+Therefore, there is no need to worry about their path.

 Compiling the ApacheInterface wrapper requires that the Apache common-DBCP2 package be installed.
 Other wrappers are to be used only with the matching JDBC drivers that must be available when compiling them.

-It is a good idea to export all the compiled wrappers in a unique jar file (like the JavaWrappers.jar of the binary distribution.
+It is a good idea to export all the compiled wrappers in a unique jar file (like the JavaWrappers.jar of the binary distribution).

 Installing the jar file in the plugin directory is the best place because it is part of the class path.